 Documentation generally required when opening a bank account in the Netherlands includes:

-- Valid identification, plus residence permit if applicable
+- Valid identification, plus Dutch residence permit if applicable

 - Citizen service number (BSN) which you’ll receive when you register with the tax office

-- Proof of address (a utility bill or rental contract is usually accepted)
+- Proof of address (a Dutch utility bill or your rental contract in the Netherlands is usually accepted)